jeet3007/sample-app/README.md

-This is a samplle application for ROR
+This is a simple application made using the famous framework i.e ROR